IT-Comrades/Switchvox-Bell-System/README.md

 ### Setup / Record Sound Files for your Bells:
 Before you can make any pages with your bells, you'll need to record or upload them to the Switchvox.
 I would recommend making a folder for them on your Switchvox under your Sound Manager, and then making a new sound for each bell you want to be played.
 When making a new sound, you can record a message with a phone by entering an extension to dial, and the phone will ring with instructions on how to finish the recording.

-**Tip: Don't hang up the phone by setting it onto the reciever.
+**Tip: Don't hang up the phone by setting it onto the receiver.
 Press the # key to end the call, so you don't get that clank noise from the receiver hitting the phone base.**

 ### Setup Switchvox IVRs: